IVR Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Equity Issuance: Raised $134 million through ATM during Q1, with plans to selectively access the ATM for future capital needs.
+• Equity Issuance: Raised nearly $134 million through ATM during Q1, with plans for selective future issuances to support long-term success.

 • Risk Management: The company did not sell assets during March's volatility, indicating confidence in the market's recovery.